 - £4 billion cross-departmental Levelling Up Fund, that will invest in local infrastructure in England and attract funding for Scotland, Wales and Northern Ireland.

-- Commitment to create regional powerhouses.
+- Commitment to creating regional powerhouses.

 - Transport links for the regions and nations of the UK (via HS2, £27 billion investment in strategic roads, and a Union Connectivity Review).

-- Increase the Government’s ability to invest directly in Scotland, Wales and Northern Ireland through the UK Internal Market Bill.
+- Increase the government’s ability to invest directly in Scotland, Wales and Northern Ireland through the UK Internal Market Bill.

 - Appraisal of projects against policy objectives through the Green Book Review – a major and welcome change.

-- Expanding devolution within England, including implementing the long awaited devolution deal in West Yorkshire.
+- Expanding devolution within England, including implementing the long-awaited devolution deal in West Yorkshire.

 - £5 billion to support UK-wide broadband roll-out, implementation of a Shared Rural Network and £250 million to ensure secure digital networks.